kunalgupta777/Cryptography/README.md

  - [ ] 5.
 Elliptic Curve Cryptosystem

  # How to use?
- Simply clone this repository, switch to the folder and run from the terminal by typing:
+ Clone the repository and you can use the symmteric_crypto class in your script.
+ You can directly run the RSA and Knapsack crypto algorithms by typing:
  ```
  python <name_of_the_file>.py
  ```